TikTok, social media challenges and live streaming: communication strategies during the pandemic

 All content universes are now taken over by the pandemic: from government and business communication to fashion.
 Chiara Ferragni, for example, is an Italian influencer with almost 19 million followers on Instagram, who went from creating content about fashion and her luxurious life to taking advantage of her platform to raise awareness.
 “This is to explain the situation to my foreign followers (70% of my 18.7 million),” she wrote on Instagram, and then urged other countries to start serious prevention measures sooner than Italy did.

-And to understand why social distancing is important, we found that calculates how many people you can infect if you carry the virus, even if you are not aware of it, and circulate freely.
+And to understand why social distancing is important, we found this simulator that calculates how many people you can infect if you carry the virus, even if you are not aware of it, and circulate freely.

 In first person: what it is like to carry the disease